Odeon Cinema, Manchester: Office building

-In 2013, the cinema was scheduled to be replaced with an office building named Landmark, matching the adjacent One St Peter's Square.
-The building was proposed to have 22,575 sqm of office floor space over 14 storeys, as well as a three-level 116-space basement car park, in a 0.18 ha site.
+In 2013 the cinema was scheduled to be replaced with an office building named Landmark, matching the adjacent One St Peter's Square.
+The building was proposed to have 22,575 sqm of office floor space over 14 storeys, as well as a three-level 116-space basement car park, on a 0.18 ha site.
 The developers were Hines UK Limited and Manchester & Metropolitan Properties Limited, with designs by Squire and Partners.

 Planning permission was originally obtained on 15 February 2007, and was due to be completed in 2009.
 At the time, the building aimed to hold 2,000 workers, and would cost £45 million.
-The permission was extended in September 2010 and renewed in August 2013, with some tweaks to meet BREEAM 'excellent' standards.
+The permission was extended in September 2010 and renewed in August 2013, with some amendments to meet BREEAM 'excellent' standards.
 Construction was planned to start when market conditions were suitable – in particular, when pre-let deals were arranged with the first occupants.

-Following the cinema's demolition in April 2017, the replacement building was subsequently constructed in 2018-19.
+Following the cinema's demolition in April 2017, the replacement building was subsequently constructed in 2018–19.

 As of January 2023, occupants within the building include Santander UK, Allianz, JLL, RSM, HSBC, Grant Thornton, and flexible workspace provider Industrious.